nickebbitt/nickebbitt.github.io/_posts/2021-11-15-grow-yourself-through-communities.md

 Writing the talk up as a blog post will hopefully help me to fill out the lighter parts, as well as maybe make it suitable for a longer length talk at some point in the future.

+It may even prove useful for those out there who weren't able to see the talk or prefer the written form.

 ---

 ![what](/assets/grow-yourself-through-communities/what.png){:class="img-responsive"}

-There are a few defintions of what a community is but for the purposes of this post the one that resonates with me most is this...
+There are a few definitions of what a community is but for the purposes of this talk the one that resonates with me most is this...

 > the condition of sharing or having certain attitudes and interests in common.

 The word community has evolved from the word common and this is key.

-The idea of a community is that the poeple involved in it have something in common, whether that's beliefs, ideas, attitudes or interests.
+The idea of a community is that the people involved in it have something in common, whether that's beliefs, ideas, attitudes or interests.

 ![why](/assets/grow-yourself-through-communities/why.png){:class="img-responsive"}